vaidyt/BRep2D/README.md

 - d: Minimum (chord) distance for discretization (indirectly determining the mesh size) [default value : 0.01]

 Mode 1 (no parameters):

+Mode 1 simply solves all the problems in Formlogic take-home challenge for both Rounded Rectangle an  Bow Tie Geometry!

 ```sh
 $ BRep2D.exe
 ```

 Mode 2 (with one or two parameters):

+Mode 2 can be used to run the program for any user defined input defined via an input file with an optional distance parametr 'd' for discretization of curves.
+When the distance parameter (i.e. second parameter) is ignored, d is defaulted to a value of 0.01.

 ```sh
 $ BRep2D.exe BoxTie.txt 0.001